GWC-DCMB/GWC-DCMB/README.md

 # GWC-DCMB
 A meta-repository to help navigate our repos and resources

+## About us

+Founded by current doctoral students in the Department of Computational Medicine and Bioinformatics (DCMB) at the University of Michigan, our Girls Who Code club seeks to provide a collaborative and supportive environment for high school women of all skill levels and backgrounds interested in learning how to code.

+Due to the research expertise of our graduate student Facilitators, our club curriculum is focused on computational data analysis and the Python programming language.
+Participants learn core coding concepts and implement their new skills in a data science capstone project of their choosing.

 ## Repositories

 | Repository | Description | Language(s) |